 A master policy is a collection of individual policies.
 A master policy profile provides a streamlined way to apply the same set of policies to multiple apps.
 See Master policy profiles for details.

 Use a signing profile to specify the app-signing parameters.
 Unlike a policy profile, which is a collection of settings that can be applied with a policy to inject an app with security, a signing profile is a collection of code signing parameters.
 These parameters are different for iOS and Android signing.
 Signing profiles cannot be included in master policy profiles.
-See Signing apps with the policy console for details.
+See Using and configuring signing profiles for details.